-So okay, if someone doesn't know it in time with a metronome, is that a problem?

-Again, it depends.
-If they're close, then you're close to getting into vestibulo-ocular reflex.
-The issue is if they're going too slowly, is it because they don't want to because they know it triggers symptoms and they're inhibiting?
-And again the cervico-ocular reflexe is a slower speed.
-So you could be looking at dysfunction of the cervico-ocular reflex rather than the vestibulo-ocular reflex.
-So if they can't do that comfortably, there is another test that we could look into as more vestibular test, which is passive, where the therapist would do a quick head impulse test, which they don't control the speed of the movements the therapist does.
+Steven Bruce Okay, if someone doesn't know it in time with a metronome, is that a problem?
+Again, it depends if they're close, then you're close to getting into vestibular ocular reflex.
+The issue is if they're going too slowly, is it because they don't want to because they know it triggers symptoms and they're inhibited. thing.
+And again, you know, the psycho ocular reflexes is a slower speed.
+So you could be looking at disorder, dysfunction of the cervical ocular reflex rather than the vestibular ocular reflex.
+So if they can't do that comfortably, there is another test that we could look into as more vestibular test to assess vestibular which is passive where the therapist would do a quick head impulse test, which they don't control the speed of the movements the therapist does.
 So that would be the other way of doing that.
 And then the final one of this will be the visual motion sensitivity.
 So you can either get them to use a stick or focus on their thumbs.
-And we just take the speed of the metronome going side to side, so what we're going to do is just focus on your thumbs and swing your upper body side to side with the metronome beat.
-Doing that at 180 beats a minute is going to be a little bit quicker.
+And we just take the speed of the metronome, because going side to side, so what we're going to do is just focus on your thumbs and swing your upper body side to side, with the metronome beat, doing that 180 beats a minute is going to be a little bit quicker.
 So we just do this one.
 So from side to side for each beat.
-And then again, you would ask them any change to dizziness, nausea, headaches, and that would be your VOMS.

-You don't do that one vertically then?

-No, but again, that's something that you do take into consideration.
-So particularly with sports people if they're saying that they're having issues with running, and that's that up and down test, then that's something that you want to look into further.
-The VOMS is a screening test and it indicates that you need to go on and do more vestibular testing and vestibular rehab, based on the findings of your VOMS.
+And you're getting fired.
+And then again, you would ask them any change to dizziness, nausea, headaches, and that will be your voms.
+So it's a screening one vertically, then pattern, you don't do that one.
+But again, that's something that you do take into consideration.
+So particularly with sports people if they're saying that they're having issues with running, and that's that up and down test.
+And then you know, that's something that you want to look into further, the vamos is a screening test.
+And it indicates that you know, you need to go on and do more vestibular testing and vestibular rehab, based on the findings of your palms.
+Steven Bruce Okay.